PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 #### What is Lifetime Exemption

 Starting in 2020, the lifetime gift tax exemption is $11.58 million.
 This means that Individual can give up to $11.58 million in gifts over the course of your lifetime without ever having to pay gift tax on it.
+Government can give increase for any year.
+So this figure can be increased over time.

 For Joints, both Individual get the $11.58 million exemption.
 It means that both Individual can give away a total of $23.16 million before paying the gift tax.

 For example, if Individual gifted someone $20,000, He has to file a gift tax return for $5,000, the amount over the annual exclusion, but that $5,000 would then also count toward lifetime exclusion.
 So if he has not used that limit yet, he may not have to pay taxes on that money yet.

-See below table for Master ledger of Lifetime exemption // TODO
+See below table for Master ledger of Lifetime exemption // TODO - Show only 3 columns

+​	Year, Annual Increase, Statutory Lifetime Gift Tax Exemption

 ## How it works

 Athena maintains Lifetime exemption ledger for each Individual separately.
-To maintain this ledger, it uses 709 (Gift tax return) data.
 709 return (Gift Tax Return) has data about Gift made for a particular year, Annual exclusion & Tax paid information.

-Using this tax return data Athena maintains lifetime exemption ledger for each Individual as shown in below table // TODO
+Using this tax return data Athena maintains lifetime exemption ledger for each Individual as shown in this Excel // TODO